veeplay/ios-media-player/README.md

 	}];

 In the final execution block we instruct the player to start playback using the final generated array of media units, configured remotely via JSON input.

+## Creating custom overlay controllers

+APSMediaPlayer allows developers to create their own, JSON or dictionary configurable overlays.
+To create a custom overlay:

+* Create a new class that inherits from APSMediaPlayerOverlayController, which is a `UIViewController` subclass itself.
+* Implement [KRAdapter type] to return a unique string that identifies the overlay.
+This is also used in the configuration dictionary.
+* Implement [APSMediaPlayerOverlayControllerProtocol load] to execute the custom overlay creation code.
+This method is invoked by the player, when first diplaying the overlay controller object.
+You can access configuration parameters as defined in the JSON or NSDictionary configuration using `self.overlay.parameters`.
+You can also access information about the currently running unit, using `self.overlay.parentUnit`.
+* Implement any other protocol-defined method as needed, see `APSMediaPlayerOverlayControllerProtocol` for a complete list.
+* Register the newly created class with the player:

+        [[APSMediaPlayer sharedInstance] registerClass:[CLASSNAME class] inGroup:kAPSMediaPlayerOverlayControllersGroup type:@"TYPE"];

 ## Requirements